Algoritmo e Problema Personalizzati

 Esempio di problema: problema Sphere

-Il problema Sphere è un problema di ottimizzazione benchmark semplice ma fondamentale usato per testare gli algoritmi di ottimizzazione.
+Il problema Sphere è un problema di ottimizzazione benchmark semplice ma fondamentale, utilizzato per testare gli algoritmi di ottimizzazione.

 La funzione Sphere è definita come: